 A phytonutrient is a substance that is found in certain plants, has been demonstrated to be beneficial to human health and may have a role in preventing various diseases.
 However, it isn’t classed as a nutrient.
-There are a number of naturally occurring phytonutrients in Huel that are present from the oats and flaxseed – which together make up over 60% of Huel – as well as some that we’ve added to Huel from natural sources because of their significant health benefits.
+There are a number of naturally occurring phytonutrients in Huel Products that are present from the oats and flaxseed – which together make up over 50% of Huel Powder v3.0 – as well as some that we’ve added to Huel Products from natural sources because of their significant health benefits.

 Many phytonutrients act as antioxidants or substances that inhibit oxidation, a naturally-occurring process involving the production of free-radicals in the body.
 While the production of free-radicals is inevitable as a byproduct of exercise and the aging process, we need to quash as many as possible before they have the potential to do damage.
 Free-radicals are associated with the disease process of heart disease, stroke, and some cancers as well as the signs of aging.
 Antioxidant nutrients we obtain from our food include vitamins C and E and the mineral selenium.
 There are a number of phytonutrients that also act as antioxidants so it’s vital that we include these in our nutrition to help protect against disease.